-Step 4: Action plan 11.
-Based on the information in Steps 1 and 2, please list the actions that will be taken to address: a) any gaps in informati ion and consultation b) how any negative impacts on equality will be mitigated or eradicated a) If additional information and/or consultation is required or the impact is still unclear, what actions will you put in place to gather the information you need?
-Information needs Action Intended outcome Date for completion How this will be monitored Responsible officer There is a risk that the Council will experience negative publicity through their This can be mitigated by careful planning, raised public awareness and Public understanding, awareness and support Ongoing monitoring activity with a 12 month review Social Media, Compliments / Complaints and DBC / Richard Cherry environmental enforcement activity or in the absence of any action being taken. engagement with victims of fly tipping / litter offences along with those reporting unauthorised encampments and explaining systems and processes and reasons 'in terms of powers and legislation' as to why or why not a specific course of action was decided upon. manager 121 meetings b) If any negative impacts on equality were found, what actions will you put in place to mitigate or eradicate these impacts?
-Identified impacts (and Action Intended outcome Date for completion How this will be Responsible officer who is affected) • monitored FPN ticket does not record ethnicity and disability and there are limitations to the size of the FPN ticket Review the design of the ticket to consider to include disability and ethnicity Accurate monitoring around issue of FPN Within a 12 month review process DBC team and 121 meetings, contact from the public, customer services referral's and complaints monitoring Richard Cherry Trying to issue FPN's to people who do not speak English.
+Step 4: Action plan

+- 11. Based on the information in Steps 1 and 2, please list the actions that will be taken to address: - a) any gaps in information and consultation - b) how any negative impacts on equality will be mitigated or eradicated - a) If additional information and/or consultation is required or the impact is still unclear, what actions will you put in place to gather the information you need?

+you need: you need.
+Information needs Action Intended outcome Date for completion How this will be Responsible officer monitored There is a risk that the Council will experience This can be mitigated by careful planning, Public understanding, awareness and support Ongoing monitoring activity with a 12 Social Media, Compliments / Richard Cherry negative publicity raised public awaranasa ana sappen month review Complaints and DBC / through their awareness and environmental enforcement activity or in the absence of any action being taken. engagement with victims of fly tipping / litter offences along with those reporting unauthorised encampments and explaining systems and processes and reasons 'in terms of powers and legislation' as to why or why not a specific course of action was decided upon. manager 121 meetings b) If any negative impacts on equality were found, what actions will you put in place to mitigate or eradicate these impacts?
+Identified impacts (and who is affected) Action Intended outcome Date for completion How this will be monitored Responsible officer FPN ticket does not record ethnicity and disability and there are limitations to the size of the FPN ticket Review the design of the ticket to consider to include disability and ethnicity Accurate monitoring around issue of FPN Within a 12 month review process DBC team and 121 meetings, contact from the public, customer services referral's and complaints monitoring Richard Cherry Trying to issue FPN's to people who do not speak English.
 To consider the provision and use of simple translation cards for environmental enforcement to carry with them More effective communication between the enforcement officer and recipient Within a 12 month review process DBC team and 121 meetings, contact from the public, customer services referral's and complaints monitoring Richard Cherry To regularly review all customer complaints 'at monthly 121 meeting' in order to identify any potential emerging trends / areas of concern.
 Monitoring of FPNs issued and Prosecution case files by the enforcement manager.
 Reduction in complaints and improved customer confidence and satisfaction.
 Within a 12 month review process DBC team and 121 meetings, contact from the public, customer services referral's and complaints monitoring Richard Cherry

-Ste Step 5: Decision making and future monitoring 13 Which decision making process does this Customer Access Review need to go through? i.e. who does this need to be approved by?
+Step Step 5: Decision making and future monitoring 13 Which decision making process does this Customer Access Review need to go through? i.e. who does this need to be approved by?
 Mark Salisbury (Head of Service) and Peter Dosad (Strategic Director) 14 How will you continue to monitor the impact of the activity or proposal on the equality groups?
 Monthly 121 meetings between environmental enforcement officers and the enforcement manager for DBC.
 Monthly performance report - review.
 15 When will you review this Customer Access Review?
-Annually or in a response to any change in legislation. - o 6: Final steps 16 Once this Customer Access Review has been approved, send this assessment to the Policy & Projects Officer 17 If the subject of the Customer Access Review is going to committee, summarise your findings in the committee report 18 Implement the actions identified from this Customer Access Review and ensure progress is monitored and recorded
+Annually or in a response to any change in legislation.
+Step p 6: Final steps 16 Once this Customer Access Review has been approved, send this assessment to the Policy & Projects Officer 17 If the subject of the Customer Access Review is going to committee, summarise your findings in the committee report 18 Implement the actions identified from this Customer Access Review and ensure progress is monitored and recorded